sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 *GitHub pages* will read the site from a `docs` directory, so let's fix that by editing the `site.hs` file.

-The default `main` function in `site.hs` uses the `hakyll` function, which uses the default configuration, so we must change that to use a custom one:
+The `main` function in `site.hs` uses the `hakyll` function with the default configuration, so we need to swap that with a custom one:

 ```haskell
 main = hakyllWith config $ do